cheapjack/MoT/README.md

 You also need to edit your minecraft user profile to play `version 1.7.9` to make sure all our plugins work nicely.
 Updates are on the way.

+###Quickstart

+You will need to install Python and then you can follow the tutorials at [Raspberry Pi here](https://www.raspberrypi.org/learning/getting-started-with-minecraft-pi/worksheet/) but just change the way you setup the server to

+    import mcpi.minecraft as minecraft
+    import server

+    mc = minecraft.Minecraft.create(server.address)

 ###Shrimps